This is a review of the best bike handlebars for bike touring 2023.

-> You are limited to only one hand position with these handlebars unless you add bar ends.
+> You are limited to only one hand position with these handlebars unless you add bar ends

 Flat Bars are typically seen on a lot of mountain bikes, yet you can add them to your touring bike as well.
 Flat handlebars are comfortable handlebars to use but due to the limited hand positions almost everyone will want to add some bar ends or use handgrips with bar ends.

 One big advantage of these handlebars is your hand position is always on the handgrips and in reach of the brakes.
-So these are great for technical terrain and dirt roads, specially when going downhill.
+So these are great for technical terrain and dirt roads, especially when going downhill.

 Flat bars are much wider than some other handlebars I have mentioned in this article.
 But not many people know they can be cut so they are not as wide, in fact, most flat handlebars have measurements on the bars to allow you to cut them.